 Where there is a safeguarding concern, the school will ensure the student's wishes and feelings are taken into account wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
 This is particularly important in the context of harmful sexual behaviours, such as sexual harassment and violence.
-The School manages this by ensuring there are systems in place for children to express their views and give feedback e.g. through assemblies, class meetings, safety questionnaires, participation in anti-bullying and e-safety events.
+The school manages this by ensuring there are systems in place for children to express their views and give feedback e.g. through assemblies, class meetings, safety questionnaires, participation in anti-bullying and e-safety events.
+For students with communications difficulties or vulnerabilities a range of strategies and scaffolding may be used to support them to express their views.